mahowak/LING104/README.md

 Honesty and integrity in all academic work is essential for a valuable educational experience.
 The Office of Judicial Affairs has policies, tips, and resources for proper citation use, recognizing actions considered to be cheating or other forms of academic theft, and students’ responsibilities, available on their website at: [http://judicialaffairs.sa.ucsb.edu](http://judicialaffairs.sa.ucsb.edu).
 Students are responsible for educating themselves on the policies and to abide by them.

 (5) Responding to Hate Incidents
-Hateful actions based on race, ethnicity, religion, gender, sexual orientation, gender identity, citizenship status, age, or disability are not acceptable.
+Hateful actions based on race, ethnicity, religion, gender, sexual orientation, gender identity, citizenship status, age, disability, or other aspect's of someone's identity and background are not acceptable.
 In the event that a hate crime or incident does occur, please report it.
 Reports may be made anonymously. [http://judicialaffairs.sa.ucsb.edu/hate.aspx](http://judicialaffairs.sa.ucsb.edu/hate.aspx)

 ## Schedule {#sched}